 We're so glad you're here.

 It is my pleasure to welcome you to the University of Kentucky!
 Our community of students, staff and scholars is ready to accept you into our Big Blue family.
 As you prepare officially to become a Wildcat, please carefully read this guide and complete all of the necessary steps to ensure your place in the incoming class.
-With 16 academic colleges, the Lewis Honors College and more than 600 student organizations, your time at the University of Kentucky promises to be enriching and challenging, preparing you, as UK President Eli Capilouto often says, "for a life of leadership, meaning and purpose."
-Our responsibility at the University of Kentucky is to help you reach your goals; we know that in four short years you will be entering an ever-changing workplace, where you will have to reinvent or adapt a job to match our global economy.
+With 16 academic colleges, the Lewis Honors College and more than 500 student organizations, your time at the University of Kentucky promises to be enriching and challenging, preparing you, as UK President Eli Capilouto often says, “for a life of leadership, meaning and purpose.”
+Our responsibility at the University of Kentucky is to help you reach your goals.
 We want you to learn all of the skills you need to compete and succeed.
-Learning takes place where your creative fires are sparked and where your studies match your passions - where you "see blue."
-We're so excited you've chosen to see yourself here at UK.
+Learning takes place where your creative fires are sparked and where your studies match your passions - where you “see blue.”
+We’re so excited you’ve chosen to see yourself here at UK.
+Congratulations!

 Dean of Undergraduate Admission